This article outlines the configuration and use of Two-Factor Authentication (2FA) Security for System Administrators.

 Enable Trusted Devices

-With this setting enabled, a checkbox appears during the code verification process for the user to register the workstation they are logging in with as a trusted device.
+With this setting is enabled, a checkbox appears during the code verification process for the user to register the workstation they are logging in with as a trusted device.

 This checkbox is not displayed when this setting is disabled.
 Under those conditions, it will require that the user verify their identity using 2FA each time they login.